A foreign caretaker who becomes pregnant during her period of employment – legal implications

 In this article we will discuss a complex, sensitive issue; cases where a foreign caretaker becomes pregnant and gives birth during her stay in Israel.
 Many questions arise if a foreign caretaker becomes pregnant during her employment by an Israeli family.
 Legal issues include: How does this affect the foreign worker’s legal status in Israel?
 What does it mean for the patient who is employing that worker?
 Can the worker continue to remain in Israel with her child or children who are born in Israel?
 We will cover these and other questions in this article.

-The law offices of Cohen, Decker, Pex, Brosh specialize in labor laws relating to nursing caretakers.
+Our law offices specialize in labor laws relating to nursing caretakers.
 We provide our clients with solutions and assistance for such issues as patient/caretaker relations, obtaining and extending Israeli work and residency permits, transferring workers between patients, and providing legal counseling and assistance for workers and employers in this sector.

 The choice to stay or leave rests with the worker herself